Is a Saluki right for me?

 What colours do you supply?

 I understand that you may prefer a particular colour but I cannot breed colour to order.
 If you turn down a puppy based on colour alone, you could well be turning down a wonderful companion.
-A good dog is never a bad colour.

 Can I pick my own puppy?